tungnt86/reactjs-web/README.md

 # ReactJs-Web is a minimalist boilerplate for ReactJS

 I built and used this simple boilerplate for some personal projects.
-Hopefully, this framework can help you to learn and start a website with ReactJS faster, easier.
+Hopefully, this framework can help you to learn and start a website with ReactJS faster and easier.

 ### What you can benefit from ReactJs-Web?
 - Server side rendering.